puppetlabs/puppetserver/documentation/configuration.markdown

 All of Puppet Server's new config files and settings (with the exception of the [logging config file](#logging)) are located in the `conf.d` directory.
 These new config files are in HOCON format.
 HOCON keeps the basic structure of JSON, but is a more human-readable config file format.
 You can find details about this format in the [HOCON documentation](https://github.com/typesafehub/config/blob/master/HOCON.md).

-At startup, Puppet Server reads all the .conf files found in this directory, located at `/etc/puppetserver/conf.d` on most platforms.
+At startup, Puppet Server reads all the `.conf` files found in this directory, located at `/etc/puppetserver/conf.d` (open source releases) or `/etc/puppetlabs/puppetserver/conf.d` (Puppet Enterprise).
 Note that if you change these files and their settings, you must restart Puppet Server for those changes to take effect.
 The `conf.d` directory contains the following files and settings:

 ### `global.conf`